TRAIN TO become a

 To become credentialed to provide services with individuals with autism and related disorders, all participants must be at least 18 years of age, possess a minimum of a high school diploma or national equivalent, complete 40 hours of training (this training will work!), pass a competency assessment and/or exam, and be able to pass a criminal background check.

-Our next group begins training in February and runs through March!
+Our next group begins training in April!

 Sign up now to prepare yourself for a rewarding and fulfilling career helping others succeed!!